 Chapter 9: King's Indian Attack

-One of the most difficult systems to face if you don’t have a prepared setup ready.
+One of the most challenging systems to face if you don’t have a prepared setup ready.
 White will blitz out their standard plan and get a comfortable position.

-Our repertoire will take a space advantage early and keep White guessing a bit.
-This sharp system should put the game in our court, and scores slightly better for Black in the club-level database.
+Our repertoire will take the lead in space early and keep White guessing.
+This sharp system should put the game in our court, and it scores slightly better for Black in the club-level database.